-Moisés Orfali is professor of Jewish History and Dean of the Faculty of Jewish Studies, at Bar-Ilan University (Israel) where he holds the Rabbi Hayim Lau Chair for Study of Leadership in Times of Crisis.
-He is author of various books and articles on historical and cultural aspects of Jews and Conversos in the Iberian Peninsula and the Sephardi Diaspora.
+Moisés Orfali is professor of Jewish History and former Dean of the Faculty of Jewish Studies at Bar-Ilan University (Israel), where he holds the Rabbi Hayim Lau Chair for The Study of Leadership in Times of Crisis.
+He has authored various books and articles on historical and cultural aspects of Jews and Conversos in the Iberian Peninsula and the Sephardi Diaspora.

 |Page Extent / Format:||212 pp. / 229 x 152 mm|